OpenTechStrategies/lisc-ttm/INSTALL.md

         mysql> quit;
         $

-7. Put the database passwords you entered in step 5 and the database names and usernames from step 6 authentication into the web tree, by first copying `dbconnopen.php.tmpl` to `dbconnopen.php` in the appropriate places, and then editing each of the new files:
+7. Put the database passwords you entered in step 5 and the database server name, database names, and usernames from step 6 into the web tree, by first copying `dbconnopen.php.tmpl` to `dbconnopen.php` in the appropriate places, and then editing each of the new files: